Kontaveit faces Alexandrova in Moscow final, Sakkari retires - WHIZ News

 MOSCOW (AP) — Anett Kontaveit will face Ekaterina Alexandrova in the final of the Kremlin Cup after Maria Sakkari retired from her semifinal match with Alexandrova on Saturday.

 Sakkari was trailing 4-1 in the first set when she retired.
-The reason was not immediately clear.
+Tournament organizers said she cited dizziness.

 Sakkari is ranked seventh in the world and secured a place at the season-ending WTA Finals earlier this week when she reached the quarterfinals in Moscow.